-Mastema on his part continues in his effort to fail Moses and to empower the sorcerers.
-God, not surprisingly, help the Angels of the Presence, Moses and Aaron (48:9-11).
+Mastema, for his part, aims as always to defeat Moses and to empower the sorcerers.
+God, not surprisingly, help the Angels of the Presence, Moses, and Aaron (48:9-11):

-The prince of Mastema would stand up against you and wish to make you fall into the pharaoh’s power.
+The prince of Mastema would stand up against you and wish to make you fall into Pharaoh’s power.
 He would help the Egyptian magicians and they would oppose (you) and perform in front of you.
 We permitted them to do evil things, but we would not allow healings to be performed by them.
 When the Lord struck them with bad sores, they were unable to oppose (you) because we deprived them of (their ability) to perform a single sign.

-4. The last confrontation is taking place on the Red Sea shore.
-There, however, Moses has no role (48:15-19).
+The final confrontation takes place on the shore of the Red Sea.
+There, however, Moses has no role (48:15-19):

 On the fourteenth day, the fifteenth, the sixteenth, the seventeenth, and the eighteenth the prince of Mastema was bound and locked up behind the Israelites so that he could not accuse them.
 On the nineteenth day we released them so that they could help the Egyptians and pursue the Israelites.
 He stiffened their resolve and made them stubborn.
 They were made stubborn by the Lord our God so that he could strike the Egyptians and throw them into the sea.

-We can conclude that Moses’ role in the Exodus is a role of a messenger, not of a leader and of a savior.
+We can conclude that the Jubilees narrative sees Moses’s role in the Exodus as messenger, not as a leader or savior.
 The shift in his role is the outcome of his inability to confront Mastema.
-Hence the transformation of his original function to the Angel(s) of the Presence.
+Hence the transfer of his original function to the Angel(s) of the Presence.

-Yet, one important role is given to Moses in the Exodus.
+Yet, one important task nonetheless remains for Moses.
 He teaches Israel the halakhic details of the Passover sacrifice.
-Whoever brings the sacrifice yearly, according to the required schedule and in the right place receives a protection from Mastema.
-Whoever does not bring the sacrifice or does not perform the rite according to the sectarian rules is under Mastema’s influence.
-Moses has to warn the people of Israel to bring the Passover sacrifice in the last third portion of the 14th of the first month, to finish eating it at the end of the first third portion of the following night, to eat in the temple court, men only.
-Thus, Moses is the savior in the ritual aspect and not in the historical one.
+Whoever brings the yearly sacrifice, according to the required schedule and in the correct place, receives protection against Mastema.
+Whoever does not bring the sacrifice, or does not perform the rite according to the rules, falls under Mastema’s influence.
+Moses must warn the people of Israel to offer the Passover sacrifice in the final third of the fourteenth day of the first month, to finish eating it by the first third of the following night, and for only men to eat it in the Temple court.
+Moses is thereby presented as the savior from a ritual perspective, rather than from an historical one.

-The diminishing of Moses role in the historical aspect fits the fact that Moses leadership in the desert journey is not mention in Jubilees.
-Jubilees rushes from the Exodus to Sinai event and from there to the entrance to the land.
-The barriers in the desert and the revolts are not mentioned.
-The people do not confront Moses and Moses doesn’t disobey God’s instruction.
-Even the 12 spies are not hinted.
-According to Jubilees the 40 years wandering are part of the pre-creation plan (50:2): “On Mt.
+The diminishing of Moses's historical role fits the fact that Jubilees does not mention his leadership during the people's wanderings in the desert.
+Jubilees rushes from the Exodus to the revelation at Mount Sinai, and from there to the entry to the Promised Land.
+The barriers in the desert and the peoples' revolts are not mentioned.
+The people do not confront Moses, and Moses does not disobey God’s instructions.
+Even the twelve spies are not discussed.
+According to Jubilees, the forty years of wandering are part of a plan established before creation (50:2): “On Mt.
 Sinai I told you about the sabbaths of the land and the years of jubilees in the sabbaths of the years, and its year I told you, until the time when you enter the land which you will possess”.

 The Hellenistic Context

-In this section I would like to point to a few features of Moses Jubilian portrait which are the outcome of the time of the book’s writing – the Hellenistic era.
+In this section I would like to point to a few features of Jubilees's portrayal of Moses that are rooted in the book's composition in the Hellenistic period.

-1. As I showed in previous papers, the universal approach of the Hellenistic world pushed the author to preach for separation and isolation.
-This approach affects Moses story.
+First of all, as I have demonstrated in earlier publications, the universal approach of the Hellenistic world pushed the author of Jubilees to preach the virtues of separation and isolation.
+This approach effects Moses's story in several ways.